jonwa/tearable-cloth/README.md

 # TearableCloth
-A tearable cloth simulation using verlet intergration
+A tearable cloth simulation using verlet intergration.